How our database was built

-But before this period, matters are less straightforward.
-In the early years of the UK’s charts (the Fifties and Sixties), there were a number of parallel charts published by various different magazines: at certain points, music papers such as the New Musical Express, Melody Maker, Disc, Record Mirror and Record Retailer (later renamed Record & Tape Retailer and then Music Week) all published their own music rundowns.
+It is possibly hard to believe, but for many years back in the 1950s there was no such thing as an “official” chart.
+In these early years of the UK’s charts, there were a number of parallel charts published by various different magazines: at certain points, music papers such as the New Musical Express, Melody Maker, Disc, Record Mirror and Record Retailer (later renamed Record & Tape Retailer and then Music Week) all published their own music rundowns.

-For the purposes of this database, we are following the most unanimously agreed lineage.
-Chart historians have long since agreed the NME published the pre-eminent singles chart from launch in November 1952 through to February 1960, when the Record Retailer took over as the chart of choice.
+For the purposes of this database, we are following the most unanimously agreed lineage for the UK charts.
+Chart historians have long since agreed that the NME published the pre-eminent singles chart from launch in November 1952 through to February 1960, when the Record Retailer took over as the chart of choice.
 As far as albums are concerned, the Record Mirror chart was the original (and most widely recognised) rundown, from July 1956 until March 1960, when the Record Retailer took over.

 Official Singles Chart: